PaulGilmartin/graph_wrap/README.md

 In this section we'll look at how various REST GET requests can be mapped to queries for the ``/graphql`` endpoint.
-Again, we'll do this via examining our explicit concrete example (note that the queries and requests pictured in this section were produced on the [Insomnia](https://insomnia.rest/) HTTP client, which has a integration with GraphQL):
+Again, we'll do this via examining our explicit concrete example (note that the queries and requests pictured in this section were produced on the [Insomnia](https://insomnia.rest/) HTTP client, which has a integration with GraphQL).
+Some of the fields here might not match up exactly with our example above, but hopefully the idea is clear: